Remote Host Setup

 or DOZZLE_REMOTE_HOST

 .
-All certs must be mounted to /certs
+All certificates must be mounted to /certs

 directory.
 The /certs